Beyond fragmented dopant dynamics in quantum spin lattices: Robust localization and non-Gaussian diffusion: Setup and methods

 Consequently, $\braket{\hat{A}(\tau)}$ is computed as the statistical average over the sample states

 according to the probability distribution $p(\bsigma)/Z_J$, with $p(\bsigma) = \bra{\bsigma} \exp(-\beta \hat{H}_J)\ket{\bsigma}$ the unnormalized probability for the initial thermal state to be in the product spin state $\ket{\bsigma} = \otimes_\bi \ket{\sigma_\bi}$.
 Note that we use $\tau$ as the time variable to distinguish it from the hopping amplitude $t_\parallel,t_\perp$.
 To prepare $\ket{\phi_{\sigma_{\bf 0}}(\bsigma,\tau)}$, we, thus, first imaginary-time evolve a sampled product state to obtain a METTS, i.e. $\ket{\phi(\bsigma)} = p(\bsigma)^{-1/2} \exp(-\beta\Ham_J/2)\ket{\bsigma}$, then remove a spin $\sigma_{\bf 0}$ from the origin, ${\bf 0}$, and finally real-time evolve it to time $\tau$.
 The imaginary and real time evolution are performed using the time-dependent variational principle (TDVP)~\cite{Yang2020,Haegeman2016,Haegeman2011} and the time evolving block decimation (TEBD) \cite{Vidal2003,White2004}, respectively.
 For TEBD, we use SWAP gates to switch the interacting sites in the two-leg ladder geometry to nearest neighbor in MPS \cite{White2015}.
-See App. \ref{app:TEBD_details} for more details.
+See Appendix \ref{app:TEBD_details} for more details.
+We note that in each sampled trajectory, Eq.~\eqref{eq.sampled_pure_state}, we utilize that both the total particle number, $N_\uparrow + N_\downarrow - 1$, and the total magnetization, $(N_\uparrow - N_\downarrow)/2$, are conserved quantum numbers (Appendix \ref{app:METTS_details}).
 To achieve \emph{high-accuracy} and \emph{unbiased} results, we generally fix the maximum truncation error in each time step and let the bond dimension grow freely.
 The product states $\ket{\bsigma}$ in METTS can be sampled by generating a Markov chain through an efficient state-collapse step \cite{Stoudenmire2010}.
 In the Ising limit, $\alpha = 0$, one can further simplify the sampling, because now $p(\bsigma) = \exp(-\beta E_J(\bsigma))$, where $E_J(\bsigma)$ is the magnetic energy of the Ising state $\ket{\bsigma}$.
 Thus, one can use regular Metropolis-Hasting algorithms \cite{Metropolis1953,Hastings1970} for the sampling in this limit.

 The bulk of the analysis focuses on the dynamics of the hole density, setting $\hat{A} = \hat{n}_h(\bi) = 1 - \sum_{\sigma} \hat{c}_{\bi\sigma}^\dagger \hat{c}_{\bi\sigma}$, and the main observable is the root-mean-square (rms) distance of the hole to its origin, $\bi_0 = {\bf 0}$ (included here for conceptual clarity),